 "I found it very enriching.
 I really felt listened to.
 And the insights we got from reading the stories together were very powerful.
 The stories were sometimes written down in simple words, but we still found a very valuable information in them."
 Lieve

 The rich stories also immediately gave a more nuanced picture of the experiences of different groups of people, and prompted further research.
 Thus, the Institute for the Future also wanted to find out in what way the stories could help in quickly detecting problems and spotting possible (avenues for) solutions; and this in comparison with data generated through other research/ways.

 Therefore, from the 120 stories, two system maps were made (one around the eldery in residential care centres, and one around the elderly in home environments) in which the dynamics and underpinning/underlying causes & consequences,... are exposed.
 This was done in an online workshop with various stakeholders.

 Feedback from the participants:

-"I was very surprised that there was so much in there, that there were so many linkages to draw between the different components of the story.
-It was very surprising, the richness of the stories, the structure, the content, also in the very short stories."
+"I was very surprised that there was so much information in the stories, and that there were so many linkages between the different components in one single story.
+Also the very short stories were still meaningful."
 Sylvia

-"There is a huge amount of information transferred through the stories.
-We see very many factors and connections.
-And we didn’t image them; instead they could literally be read into words.
+"There is a huge amount of insights transferred through the stories.
+We saw many critical factors and connections.
+And we didn’t invent them; instead they could literally be read in the words.
 The stories are very rich.
 It cannot be compared to a survey."
 Marc